 - Shred the turkey; set aside.

 - Heat the oil over medium heat in a large skillet; add the onion and garlic; saute until soft, about 5 minutes.
 Sprinkle in the flour; saute for a few minutes; add the tomatoes and half the stock, stir well.
 Add the spices and simmer 10 minutes.
 Add the turkey and enough stock to cover; simmer 15 minutes.
-Taste; adjust seasonings and add additional stock, if necessary.
+Taste; adjust seasonings.
+Add additional stock, if necessary.

 - Meanwhile, brush the tortillas with some olive oil; place on a cookie sheet and set in a 325°F oven until they become pliable, about 2 - 3 minutes.
 Dip a tortilla into the simmering sauce; place on an individual warmed plate.
 Using a slotted spoon, fill with a portion of the turkey mixture; roll the tortilla to resemble an enchilada, continue, filling, and rolling (2 - 3 rolled "tacos" per plate).
 Once all the tortillas are filled, spoon additional sauce and turkey over the top.
 Top with shredded lettuce, avocado slices and a dollop of sour cream, if desired.